drkostas/Youtube-FirstCommentBot/README.md

-# Youtube FIrst Commenter Bot
+# Youtube First Commenter Bot

 A bot that takes a list of youtube channels and posts the first comment in every new video.